 *Due to May 16, 2015 falling on a Saturday, 2015-16 March 2 Late GPA Appeals will be accepted if received by Monday, March 18, 2015.

 This deadline is for students attending California Community Colleges only.

 For the September 2, 2015, deadline for community college students, Cal Grant GPAs will be accepted only if certified by a school electronically or submitted on the paper GPA Verification form.
 No transcripts are accepted.
 The fastest and most secure way for students to submit their Cal Grant GPAs is to have their school electronically upload the GPAs directly to the California Student Aid Commission’s system.
 Please ask your school to submit your GPA electronically to the Commission by the September 2, 2015, filing deadline.

-If the school cannot submit electronically, the paper Cal Grant GPA Verification form must be certified by the school.
+If the school cannot submit electronically, the paper Cal Grant GPA Verification form must be printed and certified by the school.
 Click on the following links to download the necessary paper forms.